ERPLibre/ERPLibre/doc/DEVELOPMENT.md

 ./script/fork_project_ERPLibre.py --skip_fork
 ```

-## Move database prod to dev
+## Move database from prod to dev
-When moving database prod to your dev environment, you want to remove email servers and install user test in order to test the database.
+When moving database from prod to your dev environment, you want to remove email servers and install user test in order to test the database.
 Run:
 ```bash
 ./run.sh --stop-after-init -i user_test,disable_mail_server --dev all -d DATABASE
 ```

-## Change git url https to git
+## Change git url https to Git
-This will update all urls in git format:
+This will update all urls in Git format:
 ```bash
 ./script/git_change_remote_https_to_git.py
 ```